 Myth #2: 5G poses a health risk

-More recently, health authorities in several European countries including Germany, Finland and Norway, as well as the European Commission and national public agencies have has concluded that 5G exposure linked to wireless networks and their use does not cause adverse health effects if this exposure is below recommended limits.
+More recently, health authorities in several European countries including Germany, Finland and Norway, as well as the European Commission and national public agencies have has concluded that as they are below current thresholds, the new 5G frequencies do not pose a health risk.

 Concerns have been raised about exposure to 5G radio waves; however, 4G technology differs little from 4G technology.
 What’s more, there are very strict standards governing antenna installation so as not to exceed the maximum exposure threshold (61V/m for frequencies about 2 GHz and 36V/m for 5G frequencies in the 700 MHz band) and to ensure there is no health risk from radio waves.
 In France, the exposure from operator networks is less than a few volts per metre.
 (Sources ANFR:Campagne de mesures 2019 and Rapport de simulation 4G/5G en zone dense).